|Benchmark Revisions - September 2005 | Benchmark Revisions - January 2015|

-The Conference Board Leading Economic Index® (LEI) for Korea declined 0.5 percent and The Conference Board Coincident Economic Index® (CEI) for Korea increased 0.3 percent in April.
+The Conference Board Leading Economic Index® (LEI) for Korea increased 1.2 percent and The Conference Board Coincident Economic Index® (CEI) for Korea increased 0.6 percent in September.

-- The Conference Board LEI for Korea fell in April, with real exports, letter of credit arrivals, and the stock price index declining.
-With this month’s decrease, the leading economic index fell by 0.3 percent (about a -0.7 percent annual rate) in the six-month period ending April 2013, only slightly up from the decline of 0.7 percent (about a -1.3 percent annual rate) for the previous six months.
-Additionally, the weaknesses among the leading indicators have become more widespread than the strengths in the last six months.
+- The Conference Board LEI for Korea rebounded in September, driven by an increase in construction and machinery orders and the index of inventory to shipments.
+Despite the increase, the leading economic index contracted by 0.9 percent (about a −1.8 percent annual rate) between March and September 2015, a reversal from its increase of 1.8 percent (about a 3.7 percent annual rate) during the previous six months.
+Additionally, over the same time span, the weaknesses among the leading indicators have remained more widespread than the strengths.

-With the 0.5 percent decrease in April, The Conference Board LEI for Korea now stands at 120.9 (2004=100).
-Based on revised data, this index increased 1.2 percent in March and declined 0.5 percent in February.
-During the six-month span through April, the leading economic index decreased 0.3 percent, with three of the seven components advancing (diffusion index, six-month span equals 42.9 percent).
+With the 1.2 percent increase in September, The Conference Board LEI for Korea now stands at 109.3 (2010=100).
+Based on revised data, this index declined 1.1 percent in August and declined 0.2 percent in July.
+Over the six-month span through September, the leading economic index decreased 0.9 percent, with just two of the six components advancing (diffusion index, six-month span equals 33.3 percent).

 COINCIDENT INDICATORS.
-Three of the four components that make up The Conference Board CEI for Korea increased in April.
-The positive contributors – in order from the largest positive contributor to the smallest – were total employment, the wholesale and retail sales component, and industrial production.
-Monthly cash earnings* declined in April.
+All four components that make up The Conference Board CEI for Korea increased in September.
+The positive contributors – in order from the largest positive contributor to the smallest – were the wholesale and retail sales component, industrial production, total employment, and monthly cash earnings*.

-With the 0.3 percent increase in April, The Conference Board CEI for Korea now stands at 116.7 (2004=100).
-Based on revised data, this index increased 0.6 percent in March and decreased 1.6 percent in February.
-During the six-month span through April, the coincident economic index decreased 0.1 percent, with two of the four components advancing (diffusion index, six-month span equals 50.0 percent).
+With the 0.6 percent increase in September, The Conference Board CEI for Korea now stands at 108.7 (2010=100).
+Based on revised data, this index increased 0.3 percent in August and increased 0.4 percent in July.
+During the six-month span through September, the coincident economic index increased 0.8 percent, with all four components advancing (diffusion index, six-month span equals 100.0 percent).